ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-R RECEIT FOR CUaING MeAT.To one
+RECEIT FOR CUaING MeAT.To one
 galion of water, take 15 lbs of sait, a th. of
 Sugar, E o2 of saltpetre, &amp; oz potash.
 In this
 ratio the pickle can be increased to any quanti­